Yannick-Malins/SimpleChatServer/README.md

 Simple in-memory chat server for UI prototypes

 ## Structure
-Uses basic auth, two users a & b are hardcoded in ChatSecurityConfiguration.java, with password password
+Uses basic auth, three users a & b & c are hardcoded in ChatSecurityConfiguration.java, with password password

 API is defined in src/main/resources/swagger.yaml

-Only two endpoints: GET all the messages in the room, and POST a new message to the room.
+Four endpoints:
+    Create a room
+    Get all rooms you are in

-Only the message content is taken from the POST input, the ID, timestamp and user are injected server side
+    Post a message to a room you are in (Only the message content is taken from the POST input, the ID, timestamp and user are injected server side)
+    Get all messages from a room you are in

 ## How to Use
 ### Build & Run